fireworq/fireworq/README.md

   Specifies the name of a default queue.
 A job whose `category` is not defined via the [routing API][api-put-routing] will be delivered to this queue.
-If no default queue name is specified, pushing a job with an unknown category will fail for a
+If no default queue name is specified, pushing a job with an unknown category will fail.
-  [manual setup][section-manual-setup].
-A docker-composed instance uses `default` as a default value.

   If you already have a queue with the specified name in the job queue database, that one is used.
 Or otherwise a new queue is created